pablopunk/transparent.vim/readme.md

 # Transparent vim

-Make your vim transparent to match it with your transparent terminal.
+Make your vim match your transparent terminal.

 ## Install